 The Autism Society promotes the active and informed involvement of family members and the individual with autism in the planning of individualized, appropriate services and supports.
 The Board of the Autism Society believes that each person with autism is a unique individual.
-Each family and individual with autism should have the right to learn about and then select, the options that they feel are most appropriate for the individual with autism.
+Each family and individual with autism should have the right to learn about and then select the options they feel are most appropriate for the individual with autism.
 To the maximum extent possible, we believe that the decisions should be made by the individual with autism in collaboration with family, guardians and caregivers.

 Services should enhance and strengthen natural family and community supports for the individual with autism and the family whenever possible.
 The service option designed for an individual with autism should result in improved quality of life.
 Abusive treatment of any kind is not an option.